pcprinz/loxer/documentation/index.md

 > You can also add levels to the logging methods `Loxer.open()` and `Loxer.of()`.
 Giving `Loxer.error()` a level is no problem, but has no effect on whether it is logged.
 It always will.

 ### Default levels (and module levels)
 Providing logs with levels would make no sense if you couldn't set which level the logger should display / log.
-Therefore you have to declare the levels as part of the [`LoxerOptions`](https://pcprinz.github.io/loxer/interfaces/Loxer.LoxerOptions.html) when you initialize `Loxer`.
+Therefore you have to declare the levels as part of the [`LoxerConfig`][loxerConfig] when you initialize `Loxer`.

 ###### Example